Createdd/Writing/articles/WebScrapingIntro.md

 - [📄 "Web crawler development tutorials" - PotentPages](https://potentpages.com/web-crawler-development/tutorials/nodejs/)

 ```
-If you gained something from this article let me know as a comment or heart.
+If you gained something from this article let me know with a comment or heart.
 Make sure to follow for more :)
 ```

 <!-- Written by Daniel Deutsch (deudan1010@gmail.com) -->